Earth-System-Diagnostics-Standards/EMDS/standards.md

 If there's no demonstrated user demand, python 2.7 support will be dropped in the near future.

 Documentation is needed for DEM dependencies on specific Python module or version of a Python module (e.g. Numpy>=12.0.0)

+## Digital Object Identification <a name="doi"></a>

+The completed DEM should be registered with one or more Digital Object Identifiers (DOIs).
+This also applies to PODs that are merged into the MDTF framework.
+A service such as Zenodo can be used to obtain DOIs for software.

+At a minimum, the DEM should have a "concept" DOI that applies to any and all version of the software.
+The DEM may also have version specific DOIs.
+If a POD has version DOIs, it should have a version DOI specific to the version that is merged into the MDTF source code.

 ## DEM Framework File Format <a name="demframework"></a>